python/peps/pep-06XX-immortal-objects.rst

 This is not a complex feature so it should not cause much mental overhead for maintainers.
-The basic implementation doesn't touch much code so it should have much impact on maintainabbility.
+The basic implementation doesn't touch much code so it should have much impact on maintainability.
 There may be some extra complexity due to performance penalty mitigation.
 However, that should be limited to where we immortalize all objects post-init and that code will be in one place.